Japanese Escorts

 19 March 1945:

-CD-26 departs Seletar Naval Harbor, Singapore with destroyer AMATSUKAZE and kaibokan MANJU MARU, CD-18, CD-84, CD-130, CD-134 escorting convoy HI-88-J consisting of HONAN, KAIKO, ASOKAWA, SARAWAK, ARAOSAN, TENCHO MARUs and SAIGON MARU.
+At 0730 convoy HI-88J departs Seletar Naval Harbor, Singapore with destroyer AMATSUKAZE and kaibokan MANJU MARU, CD-18, CD-84, CD-130, CD-134 as escorts and convoy consisting of HONAN, KAIKO, ASOKAWA, SARAWAK, ARAOSAN, TENCHO MARUs and KITAKAMI MARU.
 At 1310, while leaving the Singapore straits, SARAWAK MARU is mined and badly damaged and eventually sinks on 27 March.
+There are no casualties.

 22 March 1945: